 London’s public space is the stage on which the city’s social life is acted out, but the city needs a new settlement for openness and use.
-Centre for London shares the Mayor of London’s commitment to ensuring open and accessible management of all London’s public spaces, and is pleased to be working on an evidence base and recommendations to inform the Mayor’s Public London Charter.
+Centre for London shares the Mayor of London’s commitment to ensuring open and accessible management of all London’s public spaces, and was pleased to work on an evidence base and recommendations to inform the Mayor’s Public London Charter.

 London’s public realm is a shared amenity in a growing city and the place where citizens can come together to meet, to play, to demonstrate, to exercise and to relax.